hkkmalinda/malinda-sir-python/README.md

 # malinda-sir-python
+Hello!
-This repo is for python.
-Code by Malinda sir.
+This repo is for python files which I showed on most of my videos on youtube.
+You can view each video on my youtube channel "malinda sir"